Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 Medicine is one of the great human activities.
 The changes that medicine has undergone, and the problems and opportunities it raises, should be of interest to everyone.

-In this MA programme, you are introduced to many questions asked about medicine from within the humanities.
-For example, you have the opportunity to examine the history of Western medicine and to consider how medical practice is presented in, and shaped by, literature and the arts.
+In this MA you are introduced to many questions asked about medicine from within the humanities.
+You have the opportunity to examine the history of Western medicine and to consider how medical practice is presented in, and shaped by, literature and the arts.
 You have the chance to reflect on what is involved in classifying something as a disease or an abnormal mental state, and to explore various ethical and legal problems that arise within medicine.
-You also learn about the history of the medical humanities as a field and the debates that have surrounded its identity and role.
+You will also learn about the history of the medical humanities as a field and the debates that have surrounded its identity and role.

 The programme is aimed primarily at people with a humanities background, but we also welcome healthcare practitioners or those with medical backgrounds who are interested in the growing field of the medical humanities.